 People with suspected hypertension (high blood pressure) are offered ambulatory blood pressure monitoring (which involves wearing a blood pressure monitor during their normal waking hours) to confirm whether or not they have hypertension.

 Hypertension in adults: diagnosis and management (2019) NICE guideline NG136, recommendation 1.2.3

 ABPM involves a cuff and bladder connected to electronic sensors which detect changes in cuff pressure and allow blood pressure to be measured oscillometrically.
 Systolic and diastolic pressure readings are deduced from the shape of oscillometric pressure changes using an algorithm built into the measuring device.
 A patient's blood pressure can be automatically measured at repeated intervals throughout the day and night, while they continue routine activities.
 Systolic and diastolic pressure can be plotted over time, with most devices providing average day, night and 24-hour pressures.
 NICE recommends recording a daytime average to confirm diagnosis.

 [NICE's 2011 full guideline on hypertension in adults]

 Clinic blood pressure of 140/90 mmHg or higher without a confirmed diagnosis of hypertension.

 ABPM may not be suitable for everyone, for example people with particular learning or physical disabilities.
 Some people may be unable to tolerate ABPM and some people may decline it.

-Home blood pressure monitoring should be offered as an alternative to ABPM in such cases, in line with NICE clinical guideline 127 recommendation 1.2.4.
-If a person is unable to tolerate ABPM, home blood pressure monitoring (HBPM) is a suitable alternative to confirm the diagnosis of hypertension.
+Home blood pressure monitoring (HBPM) should be offered as an alternative to ABPM in such cases, in line with NICE's guideline on hypertension in adults, recommendation 1.2.4.
+If a person is unable to tolerate ABPM, HBPM is a suitable alternative to confirm the diagnosis of hypertension.